-[To be filled-in by the PhD]]
+[To be filled d-in by the PhD]]

 Name of the Scholar: Register No. :

 Department: Date of Joining:

 Name of Research Guide(s):

 Currently specified last date:

-Reasons for requesting the ext tension of Registration:
+Reasons for requesting the exter nsion of Registration:

-Declaration: I agree to pay the (semester fees as ap e applicable fees as per the Institute Rules - oplicable).
+Declaration: I agree to pay the a (semester fees as app pplicable fees as per the Institute Rules - licable).

-Signature of the Scholar, with
+Signature of the Scholar, with D ate:

-[Comments by the Comments: e Research Guide, who is the Chairperson of RPAC]
+[Comments by the I Research Guide, who is the Chairperson o f RPAC]

-N Jame(s) and Signature(s) with Date
+Nai me(s) and Signature(s) with Date

-[Recommendation by the DRPC]
+[[Recommendation by the DRPC]

-Recommended / not-Recommen nded for extension of registration.
+Recommended / not-Recommend ded for extension of registration.

-Secretary-DRPC Date Chairman-DRPC

-[Verification of Records]
+Secretary-DRPC Date [Verification of Records] Chairman-DRPC

+The Decem eds were verified and found to be in order.

-The Rec cords were verified and found to be in order
+The Recor as were verified and found to be in order.

 Supdt.
 (Academic Section) Asst.
 Registrar (Academic) DR (Academic)

-[Approval]
+, [Approval] ,

-Extension is (1) not granted (reason:
+Extension is (1) not granted (reas)

-(2) granted and the extended last date is
+(2) granted and the e extended last date is

-Dean (Academic)

 Dean (Academic)